sourcegraph/sourcegraph-public-snapshot/doc/admin/config/advanced_config_file.md

 EXTSVC_CONFIG_FILE=extsvc.json
 ```

-Where `extsvc.json` is _all_ of your external services in a single JSONC file like so:
+`extsvc.json` contains a JSON object that specifies _all_ of your external services in a single JSONC file:

 ```jsonc